Each FYS should fulfill the following five criteria:

 PROPOSING A NEW FYS:

-There are two options for proposing a new FYS.
-Both require the instructor to discuss the idea for the FYS with the Departmental Chair or Director of Undergraduate Studies.
+- Discuss the idea for the FYS with the Departmental Chair or Director of Undergraduate Studies.

 REVISING AN FYS THAT IS ALREADY IN THE COURSE INVENTORY: